 Systemic customization of user service is a new vector of innovation.
 The creation of data repositories – loaded with metadata, images, video streams, audio capture, and more – will give users a service that is increasingly responsive to their needs.
 By opening these repositories in interoperable formats, such as APIs, operators will allow for the development of increasingly relevant applications.

 A user with reduced mobility will be able to find accessible infrastructure.
 Subscribers to the automated toll-road payment system 'Liber-T' will know instantly that they can pay for parking via this service.

 An example of a comprehensive and open repository

 Of course, those network effects will only take place when all the players take part.
 Beyond the creation of data repositories, it is important to think about how they will be shared, using either visualizations, widget libraries, standard formats of files, RESTful APIs, etc.

 APIs grant developers a key tool to access the data.
-Thanks to APIs, developers can build applications in which the data are always up-to-date.
+Thanks to APIs, developers can build applications in which the data is always up-to-date.
 A parking garage is suddenly full?
-All the application connected to an API from Saemes’ Open Data portal will indicate the change.
+All the application connected to an API from Saemes' open data portal will indicate the change.

 Saemes, the second largest parking provider in the Paris region, opened its Opendatasoft-powered open data portal dedicated to parking data back in March.
 Saemes has since unlocked the data on 90 parking facilities in the Paris region (that is 23 000 parking spaces).
 Check out the data available in the infographic below.